ariadne-cps/ariadne/README.md

 The library dependencies of ARIADNE are the following:

 ##### Ubuntu
-Aptitude packages required: `git cmake libgmp-dev libmpfr-dev libboost-system-dev libboost-serialization-dev libboost-thread-dev libgtk2.0-dev libcairo2-dev libbdd-dev`
+Aptitude packages required: `git cmake libgmp-dev libmpfr-dev libboost-system-dev libboost-serialization-dev libboost-thread-dev libgtk2.0-dev libcairo2-dev`

 ##### OSX
 1. Install the Command Line Developer Tools (will also be asked when installing Homebrew) from the Apple Store